 I have been involved in the healthcare and mental health field since 2014, serving individuals and families who faced multiple challenges.
 My clients see me for anxiety and depression, intergenerational and migration trauma, suicidality, grief and loss, and a variety of barriers to well-being.
 However, one of my specialty is supporting individuals who are facing burnout or are burned out.
-Burn out occurs when the body and mind is no longer able to meet the constant demands of the prolonged traumatic or stressful situation(s) that a person is experience.
-Feelings of overwhelm, irritation, wanting to escape, lack of motivation and even lack of pleasure.
-However, despite the constant fatigue, rest does not help and sometimes the person cannot stop their work or caregiving activities despite knowing that they should.
-Burnout can come from work or from caring for loved ones or having to navigate a cumbersome healthcare systems.
+Burnout occurs when the body and mind is no longer able to meet the constant demands of a prolonged traumatic or stressful situation.
+Feelings of overwhelm, irritation, wanting to escape, lack of motivation and exhaustion are common symptoms.
+Sometimes clients report that despite taking rests, they still feel tired.
+Other times, I have been told that they cannot stop working or caregiving despite knowing that they need to.
+Burnout can come from various sources – work, caregiving for loved ones, family responsibilities or having to navigate a cumbersome healthcare system.
 Whatever the source of your burn out, know that you are not alone.
 I hope you will allow me to be your support during this time.
 My clients have taught me that despite experiencing some of the most difficult adversities, humans possess incredible resilience and resources.
 My roles in your recovery are to help you to reconnect with innate deep reserves of strength to begin to feel more resourced, to uncover the patterns that have brought you to this place and to co-create a safe space for transformation and creative solutions to emerge.

 I was born in Malaysia, but lived in Singapore for a decade before settling in Vancouver, BC.
 Prior to becoming a therapist, I was a research associate with BC Genome Sciences Centre, a recreation therapist, and a stay-at-home mom.
 My diverse background enables me to weave evidence-based therapeutic approaches with compassion, humour, and sensitivity into my current work.